 The above list is just the start of all the pre-euthanasia arrangements that can be made.
 Talking beforehand also provides the veterinary team time to lay out professional expectations for the procedure.
 It’s beneficial for clients to appreciate the team’s approach, such as pre-euthanasia sedation, what technique will be used, and how the pet’s body will be handled after.
 A deeper understanding of the procedure can reduce fear of the unknown and strengthen trust in the experience.

 Pre-planning can begin during a geriatric exam or during any conversation wherein the client learns the end is drawing near.
 The Companion Animal Euthanasia Training Academy (CAETA) provides veterinary teams with complimentary brochures titled ‘Understanding Companion Animal Euthanasia; Your guide for making preparations’.
 Tools like this can be handed over to clients with the intention to safely open up conversation around choices.
-This brochure can be found on the CAETA website.
+This brochure can ordered at no charge through the CAETA website.